nina-rafieifar/gousto-react-test/README.md

 ## Functional requirements

-### Task 1: As a user I want to see a list of products' titles, descriptions and images
+### Task 1: As a user I want to see a list of products' titles and descriptions

   * Given that I am a user
   * When I land on the main page